KDE/digikam-doc/setup_application/miscs_settings.rst

     digiKam Running Under Windows With DebugView

 - **Download Required Binary Data**: with this button you can load the deep-learning model files used with the faces management, image quality sorting, and auto-tags features.
-Only uses it only if you by-pass this stage at application first-run.
+Only use it if you bypassed this stage at application first-run.

 - **Network Proxy Server Settings**: this group the options to setup the `proxy server <https://en.wikipedia.org/wiki/Proxy_server>`_ settings for your local network.
 Leave empty if no proxy is required to access to the Internet.
 Available Proxy options are listed below: